bytefunc/webpack-remove-block-loader/README.md

 ### Example2

-Options property "active" is the "webpack-remove-block-loader" on or off
+Options property active is the "webpack-remove-block-loader" on or off

 ```javascript
 // Cli command. remove the comment block